MikuAuahDark/Shuwarin/README.md

 Unlike other GUI library, in here, everything is instance, including the layout.
 You add elements to the layout using existing available pre-written elements, or create your own.
-All elements can be styled similarly to CSS (border, shadow, padding, margin)
+All elements can be styled similarly to CSS (border, shadow, color, ...)

 Documentation
 -------------